crosswalk-project/crosswalk-website/public/documentation/getting_started.md

 This tutorial will get you up and running with the Crosswalk Project as quickly as possible.

-Note that the tutorial uses the latest stable version of Crosswalk for Android: newer versions may not work as explained below (for example, the structure of the Crosswalk Android download file may be different).
+Note that the tutorial uses the latest stable version of the Crosswalk Project for Android: newer versions may not work as explained below (for example, the structure of the Crosswalk Android download file may be different).

 For Tizen, a [canary](/documentation/downloads.html#release-channels) version is used (there are no stable or beta downloads for Tizen).